html2canvas vs html-to-image vs dom-to-image

 • html-to-image:

-html-to-image is designed to be user-friendly, with a modern API that makes it easy to convert HTML elements to images.
-The documentation is clear and provides examples.
+html-to-image is designed to be user-friendly, with a simple API that makes it easy to convert HTML elements to images.
+Its documentation is clear, which helps developers quickly understand how to use it.
 Example:

 import { toPng } from 'html-to-image';